Aches, pain and restricted movement can take the joy out of life.

 Colin’s integrative approach is not a ‘one size fits all’.
 It comes from considering the therapeutic relationship and understanding that in order to heal the body-mind we must establish conditions that are conducive to healing.

 His bodywork is informed by a vast subject knowledge, and innate instinctual ability to provide quality ‘hands on’ treatment.
 Bodywork may comprise of three components.

 Consultation: Includes online health questionnaire, postural assessment, pulse and palpation test.

-Session: Not every session is the same, here’s and idea of what might be included; stimulation of the energy pathways (Sen) to promote free flowing vital energy.
-Working chains of connective tissue (fascia) to dynamically stabilise the body and mediate movement.
+Session: Not every session is the same, here’s and idea of what might be included; stimulation of the energy pathways to promote free flowing vital energy.
+Working chains of connective tissue to dynamically stabilise the body and mediate movement.
 Applied pressure on the muscle fibres and peripheral nerves to achieve relaxation from the central nervous system to break the cycle of pain.
-Joint mobilisation and muscle energy technique to restore mobility in stiff joints, as well as reduce local muscle spasms.
-Bodywork is an effective way to treat pain early in the healing process.
-When pain restricts function, it affects your ability to rehabilitate injured tissue.
+Joint mobilisation to restore mobility in stiff joints, as well as reduce local muscle spasms.
+This is an effective way to treat pain early in the healing process.
+When pain restricts function, it affects our ability to rehabilitate injured tissue.

 In treatment the individual (whole person) is taken into consideration: mood, health, posture, job, body-type and lifestyle.
 A collaboration of healing energetic, musculoskeletal and neuromuscular techniques are used in each session.